Filmways: History

 Filmways housed studios in Manhattan at 246 East 127th Street, which were built for Metro-Goldwyn-Mayer in the 1920s.

 In 1974, it acquired book publisher Grosset & Dunlap from American Financial Group.
 In May 1975, it revived the television syndication firm Rhodes Productions after former parent Taft Broadcasting renamed the original company to Taft, H-B Program Sales two weeks earlier.
 In 1976, Richard L. Bloch became CEO.
 In 1977, it founded Ruby-Spears Productions with former Hanna-Barbera alumni Joe Ruby and Ken Spears.
 Later that year, Rhodes Productions was spun off into an independent corporation, and launched its syndication unit Filmways Enterprises, headed by Jamie Kellner.
+In 1978, the company signed a partnership with Moonlight Productions to produce television movies, the relationship was dissolved after Filmways turned into Orion.
 On July 12, 1979, after Samuel Z. Arkoff's retirement, Filmways purchased American International Pictures (AIP).
 Their TV subsidiary, AITV was eventually merged into Filmways Enterprises.

 Filmways had lost nearly $20 million during the nine months ending in November 1981.
 However, it partially exited bankruptcy by selling a few of its previously acquired assets.
-In 1981, Ruby-Spears Productions was sold to Taft Broadcasting, owners of the Hanna-Barbera animation studio and Sears Point Raceway was sold to Speedway Motorsports.
+In 1981, Ruby-Spears Productions was sold to Taft Broadcasting, owners of the Hanna-Barbera animation studio, the Heatter-Quigley game show studio and team split from Filmways and became Merrill Heatter Productions, and Sears Point Raceway was sold to Speedway Motorsports.
 In 1982, Grosset & Dunlap was sold to G. P. Putnam's Sons.

 In February 1982, Filmways was acquired by Orion Pictures (with E. M. Warburg Pincus & Company and Home Box Office (HBO) for its pay and cable television rights).
 Filmways was then reincorporated as Orion Pictures Corporation on August 31, 1982.